aliaksandrb/aliaksandrb.github.io/source/articles/2013-10-26-welcome-to-ghost.html.markdown

 ---
 title: Welcome to Ghost
+sub_title: Yay!
+We are going to the moon!
 date: 2013-10-26
 tags: Getting Started
 layout: post
 published: false
+tags: test, me, travel
 ---

 You're in!
 Nice.
 We've put together a little post to introduce you to the Ghost